Library Cards and Lending

 Library accounts over the amount of $5.00 are no longer considered in good standing, and per Outagamie-Waupaca Library System standards, are unable to be used for checkouts, renewals, computer access, etc. Accounts with fines/fees over the amount of $50.00 will be referred to a collections agency.
 All costs, including the collections processing fee, will be the responsibility of the library borrower.

 If materials are damaged so as to be judged by the library as being unsuitable for the collection, the patron must pay the replacement cost.
 If library material was lost or stolen while the material was lent to the borrower, the borrower must pay for the cost of said material.

-If you are unable to locate an item in the library's online catalog, please stop at the circualtion desk for assistance.
+If you are unable to locate an item in the library’s online catalog, please stop at the circulation desk for assistance.
 We may be able to loan the item from another library for you.
 In the case of borrowing materials through interlibrary loan, the rules of the lending library will be followed.
 However, overdue ILL items will incur $1.00 per day in overdue fines until the item is returned.
 All overdue costs are the responsibility of the borrower.

 Reserves may be placed by patrons either in person, by phone, through the use of the InfoSoup online catalog, or through the InfoSoup app.
 Patrons will be notified by telephone or email when the materials are available.
 Text notifications are also available, and directions can be found on InfoSoup.
 There is no charge to the patron for placing a reserve or for interlibrary loan services.